Feirbrand/forgeos-public/whitepapers/teasers/phoenix_teaser_v1.md

 ---

-## Integration with ForgeOS Ecosystem
+## Integration with Synoetic OS Ecosystem

 Phoenix coordinates with: